soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 - For the document on a SharePoint Online or OneDrive for Business site.

-- In Excel 2016, PowerPoint 2016, and Word 2016, when the document is stored on a site included in a DLP policy.
+- In Excel, PowerPoint, and Word, when the document is stored on a site included in a DLP policy.

 The email notification and policy tip explain why content conflicts with a DLP policy.
 If you choose, the email notification and policy tip can allow users to override a rule by reporting a false positive or providing a business justification.
 This can help you educate users about your DLP policies and enforce them without preventing people from doing their work.
 Information about overrides and false positives is also logged for reporting (see below about the DLP reports) and included in the incident reports (next section), so that the compliance officer can regularly review this information.